 Driving under the influence of marijuana (in any state, legal or not) is always a crime.
 A DUI can result in misdemeanor or felony penalties depending on a person's priors or the circumstances of the offense.

-In short, it is not worth the risk of arrest and conviction in Wyoming to bring drugs into that state given the state’s criminal laws.
-If you want to explore this further, talk to a criminal defense lawyer with experience in handling cases under the drug laws of the state you plan to visit.
-Nothing destroys a high quite as effectively as sitting in the back of a cop car.
+In short, it is not worth the risk of arrest and conviction to bring marijuana from one state into another.
+If you want to explore the subject further, talk to a criminal defense lawyer with experience in handling cases under the drug laws of the state you plan to visit.